Latina Model Yovanna Ventura Strikes A Sexy Pose In Insanely Small & Silky Black Bikini

 “You look beautiful and gorgeous,” another social media user wrote.

 “Amazing Yovanna!
-Hope you have a great day and weekend!!,” one more chimed in.
+Hope you have a great day and weekend!!” one more chimed in.

 Previously, The Inquisitr shared that the model sizzled in another sexy ensemble.
 While clad in a skintight red dress, Ventura showed off her amazing figure in the NSFW number that zipped all the way down.
 The model wore her long, dark locks parted in the middle and pulled behind her ears and accessorized the look with a pair of large gold hoop earrings.
 Ventura’s face looked absolutely stunning as she wore beautiful makeup that came complete with eyeliner, mascara, blush, and lipgloss.